pmitros/x2/src/README_INSTVIEW.md

 We assume that Walma is running at http://localhost:1337 (default Walma setting).
 A URL to a valid board is required for iframe inside capture_interaction.html

+#### Audio/Video capture
+We currently use HTML5's webrtc implementation to capture audio (and optionally video).
+You need to have browser support for this to work - Chrome or Firefox (hopefully Chrome Canary for Firefox Nightly).
+Refer to https://github.com/muaz-khan/WebRTC-Experiment/tree/master/RecordRTC for browser compatibility.

 ### Step 6.
 Open the interface.
     http://localhost:3333/instructor/6.00x/sep-1-2013/view-layout

 6.00x is the course slug, sep-1-2013 is the session slug: they depend on the Course and Session table data.

-#### Audio/Video capture
-We currently use HTML5's webrtc implementation to capture audio (and optionally video).
-You need to have browser support for this to work - Chrome or Firefox (hopefully Chrome Canary for Firefox Nightly)